ivan-paz/AI-Computer-Vision/README.md

 # AI-Computer-Vision
+##  . . . . in construction, algorithms will be here soon
-AI Computer vision, object detection and object tracking algorithms
+AI Computer vision, object detection and object tracking algorithms.